WakiMak/trentent.github.io-forked/_posts/2015-07-23-citrix-seamless-flags-and-their-impact.md

             Further testing may be needed here.</p>

             <p>
-              Lastly, if you do not use Seamless Flags, e.g., if you use Shift F1 to switch to Window&#8217;ed Mode then Winlogon.exe will use no CPU for twi3.dll. &nbsp;You also get the same results with RDP, no CPU being used.
+              Lastly, if you do not use Seamless Flags, e.g., if you use Shift F1 to switch to Window'ed Mode then Winlogon.exe will use no CPU for twi3.dll. &nbsp;You also get the same results with RDP, no CPU being used.
             </p>
           </div>